kaziFahmid/qtec-test/README.md

 ## Overview

 This is a simple Todo List application built with React.
 The app allows users to add, edit, delete, and filter tasks based on their priority.
-It also supports drag-and-drop functionality for reordering tasks.

 ## Features